AThakor234/School_District_Analysis/README.md

     - Total number of students by school_name : Montgomery High School has highest student(2038).
     - Average Math score by grade and school_type:
-      Grade 9 from Charter school type has average of 70.00 Grade 9 from Public school typer has average of 64.00
+      Grade 9 from Charter school type has average of 70.00 Grade 9 from Public school type has average of 64.00

    ### Additional Analysis